GreatDevelopers/DeployERP/docs/TCC.md

 1. Search **Company List** in the search bar.
 2. Click on New Company.
 3. Fill all required fields.

 4. Click on Save.

 ## Set up tax and Chart of Accounts

+1. Search Chart of Accounts in the Search Bar.
+2.
 ## Employee setup (Sales person/ Accounts Manager / Accountant etc)
 ##  Item List